 The Forest Stewardship Council (FSC) trademark indicates the paper the company uses come from responsible sources.
-Use of the logo requires authorization and license code from the FSC.
+The use of the logo requires authorization and a license code from the FSC.

 The Organic seal indicates the product has met strict production and labeling requirements of the USDA, and the final product is certified.
 Selling a product as organic when it is not can cost a company up to $11K for each violation.